 The most important part of your application should be the description of your work in progress but details of your financial situation should outline why it is necessary for you to apply to the Authors’ Foundation and why the costs of writing or research cannot be met without the support of a grant.

-Can I apply for a specific grant, such as the Antonia Fraser Award or the Roger Deakin Award?
+Can I apply for a specific grant, such as the World of Books Impact Award, the Antonia Fraser Award or the Roger Deakin Award?

 The assessors will check all applications to see if the projects submitted fit with any of our specific awards.
 However, if you think your application is particularly suited to any of the awards please do mention this in your application.
 A full list of our specific awards can be found here.